 What is a Path Forward return to work program?
 A Path Forward return to work program is a temporary job placement with a specific company that is geared toward professionals looking to restart their careers after they took time to focus on caregiving or other family obligations.
 The media often refer to these programs as “returnships” because they are similar to college internships but also different in some important ways.
 Like a college internship, Path Forward placements have an emphasis on learning and development and the gaining (and regaining) of skills.
 Unlike a college internship, the Path Forward program is exclusively for women and men who have a minimum of 5 years of professional experience.

 Are these regular full-time jobs with benefits?
 Am I guaranteed a job offer at the end of the program?
 Path Forward internships are not “regular” jobs.
 It is a temporary program with a specified start and end date.
 They are paid positions and generally require full-time hours though some companies offer part-time opportunities.
-Each company determines the pay rate and what benefits, if any, to offer during the 12-16 weeks of the program.
-Like most temporary programs the return to work program generally doesn’t include benefits during the internship period.
+Each company determines the pay rate and what benefits, if any, to offer during the 16 weeks of the program.
+Like most temporary programs, the return to work program generally doesn’t include benefits during the internship period.
 Each company determines the criteria for success and will make the final decision on whether to make an offer of ongoing employment at the conclusion of the program.

 Why should I apply for an internship when I have great experience?
 Should I focus on finding a full-time job?
-Many women (and men) who’ve paused their career for many years find that it’s difficult to be considered for full-time positions.
+Many women (and men) who’ve paused their career for a few years find that it’s difficult to be considered for full-time positions.
 They may also be uncertain how their prior experience translates into today’s workplace and may lack confidence in their abilities.
-The Path Forward return to work program addresses all these issues by creating an environment where you are able to redevelop your skills while gaining valuable experience.
+The Path Forward return to work program addresses all of these issues by creating an environment where you are able to redevelop your skills while gaining valuable experience.
 Our program has a great track record of success.
-The majority of participants are offered ongoing employment with the company where they intern and the remainder generally find employment within six months of the end of the program.
+The vast majority of participants are offered ongoing employment with the company where they intern and the remainder generally find employment within six months of the end of the program.
 Also, the Path Forward program includes specific professional development workshops with the Path Forward staff to help you restart your career successfully.
 You gain a valuable support system with the returnees at other companies and the Path Forward team.
 All that said, only you can decide what is the best way for you to restart your career.

 I don’t live in any of the cities where you have openings listed.
 When will you have opportunities in my city?
 We’re actively working to expand our program in as many places as possible.
 The specific cities where we offer programs is determined by where we’re able to secure the most partners and offer the most job opportunities.
 Keep watching our site and newsletter for updates.